stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 }
 ```

-The appropriate allocator for a given memory request is then determined based on the configured routes:
+The appropriate `allocator` for a given memory request is then determined from the routing policy:

 ```java
 @Override